 Students are assigned lockers and combination locks.
 It is the students' responsibility to secure their lockers.
-GBS is not liable for personal items that are stolen, lost, or damaged, this also includes lost textbooks.
+GBS is not liable for personal items that are stolen, lost, or damaged.
+This also includes lost textbooks.
 Students are not permitted to use personal locks on their assigned lockers.
 Students will be issued one free lock upon enrollment.
-If that lock is misplaced, students will purchase an additional lock from the student store.
-All articles left in the classroom, locker areas, front office, or grounds will be placed in the lost and found located in the GBS Cafeteria.
-Valuables (i.e., cameras, jewelry, rings, etc.) will be turned in to the front office.
+If that lock is misplaced, students will purchase an additional lock from the GBHS Student Store.

+All articles left in the classroom, locker areas, front office, or grounds will be placed in the lost and found located on campus.
+Valuables (i.e., cameras, jewelry, rings, etc.) will be turned in to the Front Office.
 Periodically, items not claimed will be donated to a local ministry.